12 Hassle-Free Travel Tips for the Best Away-from-Home, Being Out-and-About, Gluten-Free Travel Adventures

-Here are a few pointers for hassle-free, gluten-free travel that may shorten your learning curve and hopefully, will save you some time and trouble along the way.
+Here are a few pointers for hassle-free, gluten-free travel that may shorten your learning curve and, hopefully, will save you some time and trouble along the way.

 - Plan ahead – Make lists and think about each part of your trip.
-Pre-research your destination, the waypoint stops and intersections you will make along your journey.
+Pre-research your destination, the waypoint stops, and the intersections you will make along your journey.
 Think about where you will eat and how you will eat along the way.
 Plan for airports, being on buses, planes, trains, cruise ships, and hotels.
 Also, plan for road trips and sightseeing once you arrive.
 Think about foods and snacks you might buy from convenience stores and grocery stores.
 Ask yourself what you need to do ahead of time to prepare for your special dietary needs.
-Plan for those hangry moments, and what you might do if you do get “gluten-ed” during your trip.
+Plan for those hangry moments and what you might do if you get “gluten-ed” during your trip.

-- Obtain a doctor’s note – for showing to TSA staff that allows you to carry “medical foods” through security at the airport.
+- Obtain a doctor’s note to show TSA staff that allows you to carry “medical foods” through security at the airport.
 This will allow you to pack and take foods that usually would be confiscated.
 Most airlines have volume restrictions on these items so contact your airline of choice ahead of time to review what is allowed as medical foods.
-Foods such as peanut butter, hummus, yogurt, protein shakes, smoothies, soups, etc. can be allowed, which would normally be considered liquids.
+Foods such as peanut butter, hummus, yogurt, protein shakes, smoothies, soups, etc., can be allowed, which would normally be considered liquids.
 In my personal experience, I have taken a cooler with ham, cheeses, meat sticks, pasta, and salads without any problem.

 - Check Customs restrictions – Many states and countries have border patrols and customs checks.
 Always check out what restrictions might be waiting at your destination.
 You don’t want to end up with a hefty fine just because you packed an apple in your bag for a snack.

 - Call and check out accommodations – contact cruise lines, trains, and hotels ahead of time to make sure they can accommodate your needs.
-Cruise lines typically have a dietary department that handles allergies and meals, get in touch to arrange for and explain your dietary needs.
+Cruise lines typically have a dietary department that handles allergies and meals; get in touch to arrange for and explain your dietary needs.
 Call your hotel to ask if a refrigerator and microwave are standard in every room.
-If not request these items, they can make your trip a whole lot easier for eating gluten-free carry-out foods from restaurants and preparing meals for yourself from the grocery store.
+If not, request these items; they can make your trip a whole lot easier for eating gluten-free carry-out foods from restaurants and preparing meals for yourself from the grocery store.

 - Take a foreign language course – Nothing will make you feel more like a local and more at ease than taking a foreign language course before your trip.
-Focus on phrases and speaking that is about food, allergies, celiac disease, and gluten sensitivity.
+Focus on phrases and speaking that are about food, allergies, celiac disease, and gluten sensitivity.
 Communication that you can use at restaurants.

 - Eat fresh local cuisine – and stick to naturally gluten-free foods.
 Many fresh cultural foods are also naturally gluten-free.
 Remember to ask questions, talk with the staff about the ingredients used, checking for gluten-containing ingredients.
 Share the dining translation cards mentioned above just in case the food is prepared with gluten.